wjtk4444/eso-addons/Teleport/readme-template.md

 In the case of me ceasing to keep this addon up to date, here's all you need to know:

-Pre-defined aliases in `Aliases.lua` and a hardcoded list of arenas in `Dungeons.lua` are required for everything to work as expected.
-If a new dungeon / arena / trial is added, someone has to update the aliases and the list of arenas.
+Pre-defined aliases in `Aliases.lua` and a hardcoded list of arenas in `Dungeons.lua` and zones in `Zones.lua` are required for everything to work as expected.
+If a new dungeon / arena / trial / zone is added, someone has to update the aliases and the list of arenas and zones.
-Technically, users could add their own aliases for new dungeons, ie.

-`/tp addAlias ct CastleThorn`

-but some features such as dungeon difficulty changing, or aliases being case insensitive won't work.
-Also, if ZOS decides to bless us with a fourth arena, teleporting to it won't work at all unless someone adds it to the list in `Dungeons.lua`.
-If you're really that interested in _why_, go ahead and check the comments in `Dungeons.lua` file.
-Enjoy your brain smoothening experience provided to you by Zenimax™.

 > Any further instructions?